dotnet/csharpstandard/standard/classes.md

 A function member ([§12.6](expressions.md#126-function-members)) implemented using an iterator block ([§13.3](statements.md#133-blocks)) is called an ***iterator***.

 An iterator block may be used as the body of a function member as long as the return type of the corresponding function member is one of the enumerator interfaces ([§15.14.2](classes.md#15142-enumerator-interfaces)) or one of the enumerable interfaces ([§15.14.3](classes.md#15143-enumerable-interfaces)).
-It may occur as a *method_body*, *operator_body* or *accessor_body*, whereas events, instance constructors, static constructors and finalizers may not be implemented as iterators.
+It may occur as a *method_body*, *operator_body* or *accessor_body*, whereas events, instance constructors, static constructors and finalizer shall not be implemented as iterators.

 When a function member is implemented using an iterator block, it is a compile-time error for the formal parameter list of the function member to specify any `in`, `out`, or `ref` parameters, or an parameter of a `ref struct` type.